nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Delete an event while all events are shown

    1. Prerequisites: All events listed using the `listEvents` command.
-At least one event in the event list.
+At least one event is in the event list.

    2. Test case: `deleteEvent 1`<br>
       Expected: The first event in the event list is deleted.
 Details of the deleted event are shown in the status message.